MC Lyte: Acting

-Her first acting role was in 1991, an off-Broadway theater play titled Club Twelve, a hip-hop twist on Twelfth Night alongside Wyclef Jean, Lauryn Hill, and Lisa Nicole Carson.
-After she made her film debut in the 1993 movie titled Fly by Night, starring alongside Jeffrey Sams, Ron Brice, and Steve Gomer, she also starred other films, such as A Luv Tale (1999), Train Ride (2000), Civil Brand (2002) and Playa's Ball (2003).
+Lyte's first acting role was in 1991 in an off-Broadway theater play titled Club Twelve, a hip-hop twist on Twelfth Night alongside Wyclef Jean, Lauryn Hill and Lisa Nicole Carson.
+After she made her film debut in the 1993 movie titled Fly by Night, starring alongside Jeffrey Sams, Ron Brice and Steve Gomer, she also starred other films, such as A Luv Tale (1999), Train Ride (2000), Civil Brand (2002) and Playa's Ball (2003).
 In 2011, she guest starred in the Regular Show episode "Rap It Up", portraying a member of a hip-hop group also including characters voiced by Tyler, the Creator and Childish Gambino.
-Lyte signed with the production unit, Duc Tha Moon, for three years and eventually made a deal with Sirius Satellite Radio.
-Lyte also made appearances on the following television shows: Lyric Cafe, Hip Hop Honors, and Black in the 80s.
+Lyte signed with the production unit Duc Tha Moon for three years and eventually made a deal with Sirius Satellite Radio.
+Lyte also made appearances on the following television shows: Lyric Cafe, Hip Hop Honors and Black in the 80s.

 In June 2006, MC Lyte was interviewed for the documentary The Rap Report, Part 2.
-MC Lyte talked about her career in rap music and what it was like during the beginnings of hip hop.
+MC Lyte talked about her career in rap music and what it was like during the beginnings of hip-hop.
 She also performed a concert of her most famous hits.
 The program was produced by Rex Barnett.

-In 2007, Lyte joined the cast of MTV's Celebrity Rap Superstar and coached Shar Jackson to a hip hop emcee victory in a mere eight weeks.
+In 2007, Lyte joined the cast of MTV's Celebrity Rap Superstar and coached Shar Jackson to a hip-hop emcee victory in a mere eight weeks.

-In 2017 Lyte played Detective Makena Daniels in the drama series Tales.
-Immediately following she played DEA Special Agent Katrina 'K.C.'
-Walsh in the police drama S.W.A.T. and Tiffany in TV ONE production Loved to Death.
-Lyte has been featured on television as herself on such shows as In Living Color, Moesha, Cousin Skeeter, New York Undercover, My Wife and Kids, and Sisters in the Name of Rap.
-She also acted on such TV shows as In the House, Get Real, Half & Half, Queen of the South, and The District.
+In 2017, Lyte played Detective Makena Daniels in the drama series Tales.
+She then played DEA Special Agent Katrina 'K.C.'
+Walsh in the police drama S.W.A.T. and Tiffany in the TV ONE production Loved to Death.
+Lyte has been featured on television as herself on such shows as In Living Color, Moesha, Cousin Skeeter, New York Undercover, My Wife and Kids and Sisters in the Name of Rap.
+She also acted on such TV shows as In the House, Get Real, Half & Half, Queen of the South and The District.

-In 2020, Lyte starred in Bad Hair directed by Justin Simien, and Sylvie's Love, a period piece set in the 1960s opposite Tessa Thompson.

-In 2021 and 2022, Lyte starred as Tina Nixon in VH1's Hip Hop Family Christmas and its respective sequel, Hip Hop Family Christmas Wedding alongside Keri Hilson, Ne-Yo, Terrence J, Redman, and Serayah.
+In 2020, Lyte starred in Bad Hair directed by Justin Simien and Sylvie's Love, a period piece set in the 1960s opposite Tessa Thompson.
+In 2021 and 2022, Lyte starred as Tina Nixon in VH1's Hip Hop Family Christmas and its sequel Hip Hop Family Christmas Wedding alongside Keri Hilson, Ne-Yo, Terrence J, Redman and Serayah.